 Many agencies still rely on cold calling and emailing, referrals, and networking to generate quality leads.
 While these can be a valuable source of new business, the best sales reps understand the role of marketing in attracting, qualifying, and nurturing the very best prospects They buy into the idea of inbound marketing and understand that CMOs and executives aren’t waiting around for an agency to approach them.
 They are in charge.

 Michael Gass, founder of Fuel Lines, frequently cites a stat from a study of CMOs that found that 80% of those surveyed found their vendors, not the other way around.

 “The recession, the rise of social media and the rapid advance of technology have dramatically altered business development.
 The Mad Men rainmaker days are over,” Gass said.
 “So before hiring someone responsible for your agency’s new business efforts, in addition to the questions regarding their traditional new business expertise, you should be asking what they really know about social media, content marketing, and how to generate inbound leads.”

-Your new business director should support and in some cases, drive the marketing efforts of the agency, and they should place the same value on the leads they did not source themselves.
+Your new business development manager should support and in some cases, drive the marketing efforts of the agency, and they should place the same value on the leads they did not source themselves.

 “The most successful new business people are those that can ask great questions,” said Dave Currie, president of The List.
 “Through their professional curiosity they ask great questions and listen with intent toward identifying and truly understanding the issues, the impact of those issues to the prospect’s organization in measurable terms, and the importance of solving that issue for the prospect now versus later.”